chilumine/ai-llm-red-team-handbook/docs/Chapter_06_Scoping_an_Engagement.md

 ---

 _With a precise scope in place, you are ready to establish the laboratory, test environments, and safety measures needed for executing a secure and efficient AI red teaming exercise.
 Continue to the next chapter for practical lab setup and environmental safety._

+## 6.9 Conclusion

+### Chapter Takeaways

+1. **Scope Defines Success:** Proper scoping ensures red team engagements are focused, legally protected, resource-efficient, and aligned with business objectives
+2. **Clarity Prevents Conflicts:** Explicit in-scope/out-of-scope boundaries protect both red teamers and clients from misunderstandings and legal exposure
+3. **Scoping is Collaborative:** Engaging stakeholders from business, security, engineering, and compliance ensures comprehensive coverage and buy-in
+4. **Flexibility is Necessary:** Be prepared to manage scope creep and adjust boundaries as new findings emerge or system architecture changes

+### Recommendations for Red Teamers

+- **Document Everything:** Create detailed scoping documents with clear in-scope/out-of-scope tables and get written approval before testing
+- **Ask Probing Questions:** Don't accept vague answers—drill down on exactly which systems, data, and attack vectors are permitted
+- **Communicate Continuously:** When discoveries push against scope boundaries, pause and consult with stakeholders before proceeding

+### Recommendations for Defenders

+- **Involve Technical Teams Early:** Ensure engineers who built the AI system participate in scoping to provide accurate technical boundaries
+- **Be Realistic About Coverage:** Don't over-scope engagements with unrealistic timelines or under-scope by protecting too many systems
+- **Plan for Follow-Up:** Scoping should allow for iterative testing as AI systems evolve and new attack techniques emerge

+### Future Considerations

+As AI systems grow in complexity and integration depth, scoping will become more challenging.
+Expect to see standardized scoping frameworks for AI red teaming, automated scope discovery tools that map AI attack surfaces, and regulatory guidance on minimum testing requirements for high-risk AI applications.

+### Next Steps

+- Chapter 7: Lab Setup and Environmental Safety—creating secure testing environments within the defined scope
+- Chapter 4: SOW, Rules of Engagement, and Client Onboarding—reviewing the contractual framework that supports scoping
+- Practice: Develop scoping documents for hypothetical AI engagements to refine your scoping process

+---